robertbasic/robertbasic.com-hugo/content/blog/prooph-command-bus.md

  - we create the command bus,
  - we create a command router that the command bus uses to route commands to command handlers,
- - we route a command to it's command handler,
+ - we route a command to its command handler,
  - we attach the router to the command bus,
  - and finally, we dispatch the command on the command bus.